-There is no reason that this population of youth should be ignored and have to go through what I went through, because I am
+There is no reason that this population of youth should be ignored and have to go through what I went through, because I am a big exception, and not everybody can do what I have done.

-[The prepared statement of Ms. Harrak appears in the appen-
+[The prepared statement of Ms. Harrak appears in the appendix.]